 The Dalí Quartet brings its signature mix of Latin American, Classical and Romantic repertoire to stages and audiences of all kinds.
 The quartet’s passionate energy is poured into everything they do, generating critical and audience acclaim for their Classical Roots, Latin Soul.
-Its tours include appearances for distinguished chamber music and cultural center series in the U.S., Canada and South America.
-Recent engagements include concerts in New York and Philadelphia, on to Portland, Park City, San Jose, and from Tulsa to Toronto and beyond.
+Its tours include appearances for distinguished chamber music and cultural center series in the U.S., Canada and South America, and its programming includes collaborations with internationally acclaimed pianist Olga Kern and equally acclaimed clarinetist Ricardo Morales.
+Recent engagements include concerts in New York and Philadelphia, on to Portland, Park City, San Jose, and from Tulsa to Toronto.
+This season includes debut appearances in Seattle, Atlanta, and Aliso Viejo, as well as a return to New York.
 The Dalí Quartet’s engaging style reaches across the footlights for an experience which “leaves the audience almost dancing in the aisles.”
 (Peninsula Reviews)

-In addition to works of the masters from Haydn to Brahms and Amaya to Piazzolla, the group’s adventurous and entertaining programming includes new works for quartet with percussionist Orlando Cotto, and quintets both Latin and Classical with the renowned clarinetist Ricardo Morales, principal clarinetist of The Philadelphia Orchestra, and with acclaimed pianist Vanessa Perez.
-During the 2018-2019 season, selected concert dates will be available for performances by the Dalí Quartet with the Van Cliburn Competition’s gold-medal winning pianist Olga Kern.
+In addition to works of the masters from Haydn to Brahms and Amaya to Piazzolla, the group’s adventurous and entertaining programming includes new works for quartet with percussionist Orlando Cotto, and quintets both Latin and Classical with the renowned clarinetist Ricardo Morales, principal clarinetist of The Philadelphia Orchestra.
+This season and next, selected concert dates feature the Dalí Quartet with the Van Cliburn Competition’s gold-medal winning pianist Olga Kern.

 The Dalí Quartet is devoted to audience development and to reaching communities of all kinds.
 The group’s Latin Fiesta Workshops and Family Concerts in both traditional and innovative settings move listeners – literally!
 The Dalí Quartet is sought after for master-classes and professional development workshops for students, (recently at Michigan State, the University of Wisconsin, and the University of Iowa) and opens musical vistas for younger kids with its week-long Any Given Child programs (over three seasons for the Tulsa Public School System).
 In addition, the quartet’s International Music Festival is an admired chamber music and orchestral program founded in 2004 which develops the performance skills of young musicians up through semi-professional level.

-Following a season as Brandywine Artist-In-Residence, the quartet has been named Quartet in Residence at West Chester University, a position commencing in 2018.
+Following a season as Brandywine Artist-In-Residence, the quartet has been named Quartet in Residence at West Chester University.
 The Dalí Quartet serves as Ulrich Artists-In-Residence at Lehigh University, and since 2015, has served as IRIS Orchestra Resident Ensemble.

 The Dalí Quartet has been named String Quartet in Residence by West Chester University.
 Starting in early 2018, the Dalí Quartet joins West Chester University’s string faculty.
 More…